-I really liked these mirrored nightsands from zgallerie so I used these as inspiration for this project.
+I really liked these mirrored nightstands from zgallerie so I used these as inspiration for this project.
 At $999.00 for 1 night stand, I just couldn’t swing it.

-I primed the furniture with white Rustoleum primer and then applied the best (in my opinion) silver metallic spray paint.
+I primed the furniture with white Rustoleum primerand then applied the best (in my opinion) silver metallic spray paint.
 Valspar metallic is really shiny and covers evenly and effortlessly.
 Of course, you can paint your furniture with any color!
-I would recommend using chalky paint to paint your furniture.
+I would recommend using this easy DIYchalky paint recipe to paint your furniture.

-I really focused on the outside edges because the mirror is going to be on the drawer.
+I really only focused on the outside edges because the mirror is going to be on the front side.
 I spray painted two coats of silver metallic.

 If you didn’t know, Lowe’s has mirrored glass in 2 different sizes you can purchase and they will cut it to the sizes you need.
 We called around a couple glass cutting places, but it was expensive and the thinnest they would cut the mirrors was 1/4.
 I thought that would be too thick and bulky anyways.
 The mirror glass from Lowe’s is 1/8 thick.
 They come in 2 different sizes 24×30″ and 30×36″.